rein96/omdb-movie-app/README.md

  - Axios
  - File structuring and separation of logical/UI layers
  - Written Test Cases for the components
+ - Handle onError image

  `npm install` to install node_modules

  `npm start` to run the app

- `open localhost:3000` in the browser
+  open `localhost:3000` in the browser

  `npm test` to unit test components.

  Thanks :D

 # Getting Started with Create React App